orangeduck/Corange/README.md

 To compile on Windows you need MinGW and then you should be able to run "make" as usual.

-    $ make
+    make

 To compile on Linux you need to install SDL1.2.
 Then you should run "make"

-    $ sudo apt-get install libsdl1.2-dev
+    sudo apt-get install libsdl1.2-dev
-    $ make
+    make

 There is a bug in some of the current linux SDL distributions which disables the buttons on window resize.
-Compile the latest SDL from source to overcome this.
+Compile the latest SDL release from source to overcome this.

 Overview